Iasonaspg/Parallel-repo/Exc1/README.md

 ### Results.sh

-*Results.sh* is a shell-script that I created which executes the given programms with an input range of 2^(16-24) array size and 2^(1-8) threads.
+*Results.sh* is a shell-script that I created which executes the given programs with an input range of 2^(16-24) array size and 2^(1-8) threads.
 The produced results are stored in different files that are created by the same script.

 If you want to use the same script on your pc follow these steps: